This page outlines the types of analytics challenges I typically support across enterprise, consulting, and advisory environments.

 Supported leadership visibility into organizational performance through OKR dashboards and pipelines

 My work spans enterprise, consulting, and nonprofit environments where analytics must support real decisions, operate within governance constraints, and scale beyond individual contributors.
-Across engagements, the focus remains the same: creating clarity, enabling alignment, and building systems teams can rely on over time.
+Across engagements, the focus remains the same: creating clarity, enabling alignment, and building solutions teams can rely on over time.

 In a nonprofit consulting engagement through The Information Lab’s TIL+ initiative, I partnered with Health In Harmony to improve access to program and conservation data used by distributed teams working across regions.